ceciliestadekristensen/nutriscan-web-application/README.md

 The prototype includes:

 - A homepage with a visual carousel
 - A general product overview page
 - Individual product pages (Red Bull, Booster, Monster)
 - UI elements for filtering, search, and user profiles

 However:

-- Search functionality is not connected to real data
 - Product data is hardcoded
 - Filtering is visual only
 - No backend or database is implemented
+- The system is not connected to real product data

 ---